Centuri S.S.V. Scorpion

 Single stage model rocket that recovers with a dual parachutes in a unique level configuration.

 Almost a year or more ago I downloaded t' instructions for Centuri's S.S.V.
+Begad!
+Ahoy!
 Scorpion from t' JimZ web site.
-Avast, me proud beauty!
-Well, blow me down!
 O' course I thought it was one o' the most impressive kits from t' Centuri Super Kit series.
-After reviewin' the instructions, matey, arrr, I put them aside because a large portion o' t' kit be made from cut out poster board, which was a process I be nay interested in duplicating at t' time.
+Begad!
+Ahoy!
+After reviewin' the instructions, matey, me bucko, I put them aside because a large portion o' t' kit was made from cut out poster board, me hearties, which be a process I was nay interested in duplicating at t' time.
+Blimey!
 Nay until t' Master o' Oatlander Research Laboratories and fellow Classic Rocketeer challenged me t' try it did I finally return t' the instructions with a serious intent t' make an effort t' clone t' kit.
 Throughout t' process I was forced t' scratch build and substitute for items no longer available.
-Well, blow me down!
 I feel that I ended up with t' most challengin' cloned kit I have attempted and rewarded with me most satisfyin' results.

 Construction: